missinglinkai/missinglink-tensorflow-example/README.md

 ## Run

-In order to run an experiment with MissingLinkAI, you would need to first create a project and obtain the credentials on the MissingLinkAI's web dashbash.
+In order to run an experiment with MissingLinkAI, you would need to first create a project and obtain the credentials on the MissingLinkAI's web dashboard.

 With the `owner_id` and `project_token`, you can run this example from terminal.
 ```bash